 Threshold

-A national bestseller, Threshold was named a 2011 Oregon Book Award Finalist by former U.S. Poet Laureate Robert Pinsky
+Oregon Book Award Finalist, chosen by former U.S. Poet Laureate Robert Pinsky

 Threshold sparkles with a shaped brilliance.
 Each poem is intensely believable because there isn’t a decorous flare of language here.
 To cross the threshold is to (pro)claim the metaphysical that resides in the everyday.”